The Cartographer's Daughter · Chapter 66

 "Because anything too stable would start pretending to be a bureau."

-Elder Lu emerged from the shed with a length of wet cord over one shoulder and looked at Marta as if South Gate had sent an extra pair of eyes where hands would have been kinder.
+Elder Lu emerged from the shed with wet cord on one shoulder and looked at Marta as if South Gate had sent eyes where hands would have been kinder.

 She looked quickly.
 Also thoroughly.

-Ming at the loft hatch with soot on one wrist and an expression that remained skeptical even when work fit him.
-Jian on the rail counting pegs and correcting a younger hand without once sounding superior enough to get hit for it.
-The cook-room stove with its one corner of tolerable night warmth.
+Ming at the loft hatch with soot on one wrist.
+Jian on the rail counting pegs.
+The cook-room stove with its one corner of tolerable warmth.
 The grain platform where bodies could labor all day and become surplus at dusk.

 "You need one more line," she said.